RomainLanz/sentry/README.md

 }
 ```

-> [!NOTE]
-> The SDK is added to the IoC Container through a middleware, so it is not available when calling your services outside of a request context.

 ### Capturing Errors

 You can capture errors by calling the `captureException` method on the SDK instance inside your exception handler.